 - 9. Unlike many other organizations and private sector entities, which have instituted pure conflict resolution systems, PAHO's system combines integrity and conflict resolution issues in one cohesive system.
 The rationale for this approach is based on the premise that the promotion of ethical conduct in every facet of the Organization's work can lead to a better work environment and an overall reduction in conflict. - 10.
-Since its establishment in 2006, the ICMS has had a considerable impact in the promotion of ethical behavior and the reduction of conflict throughout the Organization.
+Since its establishment in 2007, the ICMS has had a considerable impact in the promotion of ethical behavior and the reduction of conflict throughout the Organization.
 Nonetheless, in 2009 the Director of the PASB requested a further comprehensive review of the system to bring certain aspects of the ICMS, particularly the formal administration of justice system, in line with international best practices and the reforms that are taking place throughout the United Nations system.
-Specifically, the current review of the ICMS focuses on streamlining the processes so that internal appeal of cases can be resolved in a timely manner, improving the capacity to consider complex cases, ensuring fairness and due process.
+This review, which was completed in-house in July 2010, focused on streamlining the processes so that internal appeal cases can be resolved in a timely manner, improving the capacity to consider complex cases and ensuring objectivity, fairness and due process.